mgear-dev/ueGear/README.md

 - Can be instantiated by the LevelSequencer
 - Can exist in a Level and not in a LevelSequencer
 - Never exists in the Content Browser.
 It will appear in a LevelSequence or inside a level.

+# Control Rig

+The ueGear Control Rig Library can be found in the following location
+Repo: `ueGear/Plugins/ueGear/Content/Python/ueGear/controlrig/ueGearFunctionLibrary.uasset`
+Unreal: `ueGear/Content/Python/ueGear/controlrig/ueGearFunctionLibrary.uasset`

+If you enable plugins in the Content Browser Settings, you will be able to see the folder.